-We had a New York caller to the Car Pro Show last weekend asking about pull-ahead lease offers.
-A dealer had contacted him, and his question was whether or not this was legitimate and if it were something the manufacturer was offering or just a dealer gimmick.
+We had a caller to the Car Pro Show asking about a “pull-ahead” lease program.
+His dealer had contacted him, and his question was whether or not this was legitimate and if it were something the manufacturer was offering, or just a dealer gimmick.
 This listener had 11 payments left, so I deemed it not to be a legitimate factory-sponsored offer, but there are many that are.

 Photo Credit: nito/Shutterstock.com